 Other Noteworthy Masks

 The face of one famous individual, the notorious 1930’s gangster John Dillinger, became a mask in this way after his death in 1934.
 Due to his popularity and the large crowds of people in the morgue, at least two groups of medical students created these casts without authorization.
 Every detail of his death showed in his mask.
 You could even see the gunshot wound and the scrapes created when he hit the pavement as well as unprofessional plastic surgery scars.

 Another famous person in history forever memorialized through this ritual was Napoleon Bonaparte.
 His mask, created after his death in 1821, is shrouded in controversy.
 Madame Bertrand supposedly stole his mask and then, subsequently, reproductions surfaced.
 The first mask was only one of three thought to be created.

 Death masks are not common in today’s society.
-However, humans still extend great effort in preserving the memory of the dead with grave stones and ritual commemoration.
-Although death masks are generally a thing of the past, ritual remembrance of the deceased will surely endure.
+However, humans still extend great effort in preserving the memory of the dead with gravestones and ritual commemoration.
+Although they are generally a thing of the past, ritual remembrance of the deceased will surely endure.
 This act of memorialization of dead ones appears to be unique to humans and represents the depth at which we assign meaning to death.
-For, ironically, what gives surviving loved ones the most comfort after a death is not the ability to forget, but the need to remember.
+For, ironically, what gives surviving loved ones the most comfort after death is not the ability to forget, but the need to remember.